xiaodingding/iotserver/apps/common/README.md

 # Common app

 Common app provide common view, function or others.

 Common app shouldn't rely on other apps, because It may lead to cycle import.

 If your want to implement some function or class, you should think whether other app use or not.
 If yes, You should make in common.

 If the ability more relate to your app tightness, It's mean your app provide this ability, not common, You should write it on your app utils.

 ## Celery usage

-Jumpserver use celery to run task async.
+iotserver use celery to run task async.
 Using redis as the broker, so you should run a redis instance

 #### Run redis

 	$ yum -y install redis

 	or

-	$ docker run -name jumpserver-redis -d -p 6379:6379 redis redis-server
+	$ docker run -name iotserver-redis -d -p 6379:6379 redis redis-server

 #### Write tasks in app_name/tasks.py